 "...what pictures they are!
 Borin Van Loon's clever and exhaustive illustrations should be the required text for anyone who wants to design educational graphics."(see DNA for Beginners review)

 "I am beyond over the moon and somewhat beyond belief that someone with your talent has captured so well what I have conveyed in text.
 Your images immensely flatter my text, and far better than any other image by any other person could have ever done.
-As I went through the illustrations this morning, I chucked with delight (actually, laughed out loud)..."
+As I went through the illustrations this morning, I chuckled with delight (actually, laughed out loud)..."
 Eileen Magnello (author of Introducing Statistics)

 Richard Appignanesi, poet, novelist, impressario and series editor of the 'Introducing' series, took the precursor of these books, 'Marx for Beginners' by the Mexican artist, Rius and - working with writers, designers and illustrators - established a whole new genre in publishing: the documentary comic book.
 The series now comprises nearly a hundred titles - a remarkable achievement.
 Richard's novel has a cover-painting 'Domestic Interior' by Borin Van Loon.